italia/daf-docs/overview/dataset-metadata-schemas/index.rst

 -  the list of required fields, with information, among the other, about their format, constraints if any, nature (e.g. measure or a dimension), domain specific information that will help the programmatic use of the data in specific contexts;
 -  the list of optional fields, with the same information listed for the required ones;
 -  the associated DCAT-AP(_IT) metadata id;
--  information about where the data set is stored and how.
+-  information about where the data set is stored and how;
 -  information about the owner of the data and the group (list of users) that has the rights to access the data.

 ...
 You can find the metadata of the `standard schema